JoshyOWashy/Veterinary-Calculator-App/README.md

 ## Repository Navigation

 All of the files for the UI of the app is located at `vet_calc_app/lib` with the different screens being in `ui`.
 Files for specific runners such as android and ios are located in `vet_calc_app` in their corresponding folders.
+The documentation for the database is within `vet_calc_app/docs/database.md

 ## License